-Browse the full content of this module at https://codehs.com/course/23283/explore/module/31961
+Browse the full content of this module at https://codehs.com/course/23243/explore/module/31965

 Topics Covered Introduction to Python Printing in Python Variables and Types User Input Mathematical Operators String Operators Example Assignments Printing in Python Students write a program that prints their name and something about themselves.

-Variables and Types Write a program that does the following: Creates a string variable.
-Creates an integer variable.
+Variables and Types Write a program that does the following:

 Prints both variables, each on its own line.

+User Input

-User Input Write a program that takes a user's name and says hello to them.
+Write a program that takes a user's name and says hello to them.

 Save their name in a variable.